Arithmetic group symmetry and finiteness properties of Torelli groups: Main general results

-Theorem \ref{thm:dintro}\eqref{mi4} solves two of the most popular finiteness problems related to Torelli groups, as recorded in Farb's list from \cite{F}: for $N=K_g$, we answer Question 5.2 (over $\C$); the general case ($K_g\subseteq N\subseteq T_g$) settles Problem 5.3 (at the level of first Betti numbers).

-According to \cite[erratum]{BF}, the finite generation of $K_g$ is an open question, for $g\ge 3$.
-Another important problem concerns the Kahler property: is $T_g$ a Kahler group (that is, the fundamental group of a compact Kahler manifold)?
-The answer is negative, in low genus: $T_2$ is not finitely generated, as proved by McCullough and Miller \cite{MM}, and $T_3$ violates the $1$-formality property of Kahler groups, established by Deligne, Griffiths, Morgan and Sullivan in \cite{DGMS}.
-Theorem 4.9 from \cite{F} states that $T_g$ is not a Kahler group for $g\ge 2$.
-Since the proof assumed infinite generation of $K_g$, the Kahler group problem is open as well.
+Theorem \ref{thm:cintro} may also be used in the particular case when $T=J^1(\FF_n)$, with $n\ge 4$, and leads to the conclusion that the first Betti number of $J^2(\FF_n)$ is finite; see \cite{PS10}.

-We investigate in Section \ref{sec:rsigma} the BNSR invariants, which control the finiteness properties of normal subgroups with abelian quotient \cite{BNS, BR}.
-We use their arithmetic symmetry, together with Delzant's description from \cite{D} of the first BNSR invariant of Kahler groups, and our Theorem \ref{thm:dintro}\eqref{mi1}, to prove the next result.
-It connects the Kahler problem for Torelli groups with the finite generation question for Johnson kernels.
-See Remark \ref{rem:farb} for more details on our strategy of proof.
+We investigate in Section \ref{sec:rsigma} the BNSR invariants, which control geometric finiteness properties of normal subgroups with abelian quotient \cite{BNS, BR}.
+In the context from \eqref{eq:deftintro}, we use their arithmetic symmetry to prove Theorem \ref{thm:kintro}.

-\begin{thm} If $T_g$ is a Kahler group, the Johnson kernel $K_g$ must be finitely generated, for $g\ge 4$. \end{thm}